LouisStefanuto/my-site/README.md

 ## 🚀 Deployment

-Github actions deploy the site o nGithub Pages for you.
+This repo supports automatic deployment, using Github Workflows.
 If you want to deploy manually, use:

 ```console
 mkdocs gh-deploy